 Red-eared turtles can go without eating for 1-2 days, and it is normal.
-Factors like change in environment, the temperature of the tank they live in, too much light, dietary deficits, and illness could be the causes behind a red-eared slider not eating.
+Factors like changes in environment, the temperature of the tank they live in, too much light, dietary deficits, and illness could be the causes behind a red-eared slider not eating.

 Change In Environment

 Turtles can immediately sense a change in the environment.
 They can get quite stressed if there’s been an addition of new tank mates or plants in the aquarium.
 Likewise, when we switch their habitats, they often need more time to adapt to an unfamiliar environment.
 As a result, their stress levels spike, and they lose their appetite.

 Also, turtles will take their sweet time to assess the new tank and surroundings to find spots where they can bask and rest.

 These reptiles are also capable of detecting change in water properties.
 If you have moved them or performed a water change, they get both curious and frightened simultaneously.
 Once again, as a result, they might not eat until they feel safe and adapt to the environment.